A System of Interaction and Structure III: The Complexity of BV and Pomset Logic

-which corresponds to the classical tautology $\vls[(A.D).(B.C)] \Rightarrow \vls([A.B].[D.C])$.
-Its linear version $\vls[(A;D);(B;C)] \limp \vls([A;B];[D;C])$ is, of course, not a theorem of linear logic.
-This can be immediately seen by inspecting the RB-prenet for the formula $\vls[(a;d);(b;c)] \limp \vls([a;b];[c;d])$, which is shown in \Cref{fig:medial}, and which contains several (chordless) \ae-cycles.
 Then, on the right of that \enquote{medial RB-prenet}, in \Cref{fig:var-medial}, we replace the $B$-edges corresponding to the atoms by a pair of $B$-edges connected by an (undirected) $R$-edge.
 This does not affect provability, as no \ae-cycles are added or removed.
 Then, in \Cref{fig:almost-counterexample}, we give these new $R$-edges a direction.
 By choosing the right direction, we can break all \ae-cycles, which means the result becomes correct with respect to the pomset logic correctness criterion.
 But the resulting formula (or sequent) remains unprovable in $\BV$.
 To simplify the proof of non-provability in $\BV$, we added further $R$-edges, as shown in \Cref{fig:counterexample-directed-axioms}, that do not break provability in pomset logic.
 It is easy to see that the RB-prenet in \Cref{fig:counterexample-directed-axioms} is an intermediate step between the one in \Cref{fig:counterexample-treeRB} and the one on the right in \Cref{fig:counterexample-relRB}.

 In Example~\ref{exa:almost-counterexample-complexity} we shall see that \Cref{fig:almost-counterexample} is also related to a construction that we use for complexity-theoretic purposes; more than that, we shall explain how complexity considerations allowed us to restrict the search space for a formula separating pomset logic from $\BV$. \end{rem}